-The satisfaction of our residents remains our top priority, therefore we have agreed a Resident Satisfaction Improvement Plan.
+The satisfaction of our residents remains our top priority, therefore we have agreed a programme of service improvement.
 The Housing Director and Property Services Director will monitor progress and performance closely, ensuring that it is easy for residents to deal with us and that complaints, repairs and local issues are dealt with quickly and reliably.

-Newlon is prepared to adapt to new legislative changes that have been brought with the Social Housing White Paper and the Building Safety Act.
+Newlon is prepared to adapt to new legislative changes that will be brought with the Social Housing White Paper and the Building Safety Act.